It is somewhat ironic that an institution named after a renowned hero of the Trojan War would first conquer Europe by defeat of the Greeks.

 “Playing football is simple, but playing simple football is the hardest thing to do.”

 If Pelé and Diego Maradona are generally regarded as sitting atop the summit of football’s Mount Olympus, then Johan Cruyff is undoubtedly the first in the queue directing others climbing up to the peak.
 The above ethos as approximated by Cruyff helps define the importance of his and his Ajax manager Rinus Michels’ legacy and unrelenting vision upon the beautiful game.
-Appointed in 1965, Michels’s six-year reign turned Ajax into an European goliath.
+Appointed in 1965, Michels’ six-year reign turned Ajax into a European goliath.
 And he did it with a recognisable and wholly enviable style.
-When he arrived, the club were relegation fodder, attempting to avoid the top tier quagmire.
+When he arrived, the club were relegation fodder, attempting to avoid the top-tier quagmire.
 When he left they were champions of Europe.

 Michels had wrung in the changes immediately, starting off by giving the players a pay rise, enabling football to be their sole source of employment.
 In Michels’ first season they won the Eredivisie title.
 The second, they defeated Bill Shankly’s Liverpool 5-1 in Europe.

 Johan Cruyff was the epitome of the ethic Michels imposed and the resulting concept widely known as ‘Total Football’.
 Requiring each and every outfield team player to be comfortable in every position on the pitch, the result would be fluidity and the interchanging of roles.
 Michels himself described it as a ‘carousel of positions’.
 He had his perfect, almost ready-made Golem to act as its on-field proponent.
 Cruyff was a technically exceptional forward, flamboyant and aesthetically pleasing but far from over-compensating.
 Combined with an intrinsic passion, hard-heartedness and a leadership-imbued nature, he was Michels’ Dextera Domini.

 “Without Cruyff,” said Michels, “I have no team.”